NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 ### Importing Charts from Dynamaker

 DyNode provides a way to directly import charts from Dynamaker.
+Below are two ways to import charts.

-On the start screen, choose “Create Project” rather than “Open Existing Project.”
-In DyNode, a project is a self-contained entity, and all project information is stored in a JSON file with the `.dyn` extension.
-See [Project](project.md) for details.
+In DyNode, a project is a distinct concept.
+All project information is stored in JSON format in files with a `.dyn` extension.
+See [Project](project.html) and [File Formats](file-formats.html) for details.

+On the start screen, you can select "Open Project" and choose the chart you want to import.
+This will cause DyNode to quickly create a new project and automatically associate and load the largest music/image file in the chart's folder.
+DyNode has many similar convenient features, so we recommend that you keep your project, chart, music, and other related files in a separate folder, using different folders for different projects.

+You can also choose "Create Project" to manually import chart files.

 ![Create Project](project_create.png)

-If you already have a chart in Dynamaker, you can import it directly on the Create Project screen.
+If you already have a chart being edited in Dynamaker, you can directly import it on the create project page.

 At a minimum, you will need the following files:

 - The music file for the chart.
 Most common music formats are supported (such as .mp3, .flac, .wav, .ogg, .mid, etc.).
-For details on delays with .mp3 and .wav files, see [Timing](timing.md#mp3-and-wav-delay-handling-in-0-1-5-and-later).
+For details on delays with .mp3 and .wav files, see [Timing](timing.html#mp3-and-wav-delay-handling-in-0-1-5-and-later).
 - The chart file in .xml or .dy format (exported from Dynamaker).
 Generally, .dy files include the music file for the chart, so if you use a .dy file, you do not need to specify a music file.

 Select your music file in the music file field.
 Choose your .xml file in the chart import field.
 If necessary, you may also add a background file. **All configuration fields on the right will be overwritten by the imported chart information.**